Clement-W/Neural.NET/README.md

 ### Evaluate the model

-If you have a test set, you can evaluate the model :
 ```cs
 model.Evaluate(testData);
 ````

 ## Demo

 I've implemented two examples to test the library :
-* Xor : Simple neural net that learned the xor operation
+* Xor : Simple neural net that learned the xor operation.
 * Circles classification : Binary classification of 2 group of data points in circles.

 ## Testing

-Use xUnit 2.4.1,  ```cs dotnet test``` to execute the unit tests.
+With xUnit 2.4.1, use ```dotnet test``` to execute the unit tests.

 <!-- CONTRIBUTING -->